An exciting approach to theoretical spectroscopy: Acknowledgement

 \subsection{State of the art}

-\Gls{dfpt} is nowadays the method of choice for most phonon calculations, being implemented in many electronic-structure codes.
-Since it does not involve supercells, it is not restricted to certain high-symmetry $\qq$-points and is typically computationally more efficient.
+\Gls{dfpt} \cite{Zein1984,Baroni1987} is nowadays the method of choice for most phonon calculations, being implemented in many electronic-structure codes.
+Since it does not involve supercells, it is not restricted to certain high-symmetry $\qq$-points and is typically computationally efficient.
 It naturally provides also access to the response to perturbations other than atomic displacements such as electric fields or mechanical strain.
-However, the finite difference approach to phonons is still appealing due to its conceptual simplicity and it proves advantageous for systems with large unit cells, reduced symmetry or defects, or in highly anharmonic materials.
-The self-consistent phonon method combines inherently harmonic \gls{dfpt} with a series of special finite displacements~\cite{Zacharias2023} in order to capture anharmonic effects such as temperature dependent phonon softening and phase stabilization.
-Abandoning the Born-Oppenheimer approximation, recent work~\cite{Ponce2025_TotalEnergy} has studied the phonon contribution to the total energy, which is essential for the correct description of phase diagrams of materials with different polymorphs that differ little in total energy.
+However, the finite-difference approach to phonons is still appealing due to its conceptual simplicity.
+It also proves advantageous for systems with large unit cells, reduced symmetry or defects, or in highly anharmonic materials.
+The self-consistent phonon method~\cite{Zacharias2023} combines \gls{dfpt} with a series of special finite displacements in order to capture anharmonic effects such as temperature-dependent phonon softening and phase stabilization.
+Abandoning the Born-Oppenheimer approximation, recent work~\cite{Ponce2025_TotalEnergy} has studied the phonon contribution to the total energy, which is essential for the correct description of phase diagrams of materials with polymorphs that differ little in total energy.

+The first calculations of \acrfull{epc} based on \gls{dfpt} emerged more than three decades ago~\cite{Savrasov1994}.
+Nowadays, electron and phonon lifetimes and band structure renormalization, combining \gls{dfpt} and \gls{mbpt} are implemented in different codes such as \abinit~\cite{VerstraeteTJCP2025} or \quantumespresso~\cite{giannozzi2009quantum} + EPW~\cite{EPW2010}.
+However, all-electron full-potential results are still scarce, and \exciting is filling this gap.
+The reproducibility of the \gls{zpr} within different methods and implementations has been verified recently \cite{Ponce2025_Verification}.
+Current developments in the calculation of electron self-energies target the partially self-consistent calculation of spectral functions including vertex corrections for a more accurate description of \gls{epc}-induced features like kinks and satellites~\cite{Lihm2025}.
+Attempts to treat electron-phonon and electron-electron interaction simultaneously in a self-consistent fashion have been made by combining the perturbative description of \gls{epc} with the $GW$ method (see also~\cref{sec:GW}).